 Dominic Collins, Energy, Resources & Industrials Leader, Deloitte Chile

-Mining and metals companies are on a journey, some currently more successfully than others, to drive understanding and efficiencies holistically throughout their organizations.
-Digital transformation has already contributed to this by providing real-time visibility from mine to market, but many mining companies have failed to see benefits from digitization.
+Mining and metals companies are on a journey, some currently more successfully than others, to drive understanding and efficiencies holistically throughout their organisations.
+Digital transformation has already contributed to this by providing real-time visibility from mine to market, but many mining companies have failed to see benefits from digitisation.

-The reason for this is often that too much focus is put on the technology and not enough on how the organization will interface with that technology and use it to drive effective integrated decision-making that optimizes the system versus an individual function.
+The reason for this is often that too much focus is put on the technology and not enough on how the organisation will interface with that technology and use it to drive effective integrated decision-making that optimises the system versus an individual function.

-The current heightened focus on environmental, social, and governance (ESG) measures has placed additional pressure on companies to make sure that they’re managing not only their operational environment but also social and regulatory challenges.
-The need to be responsive requires organizations to empower their workforces to make these decisions.
+The current heightened focus on environmental, social and governance (ESG) measures has placed additional pressure on companies to make sure that they’re managing not only their operational environment but also social and regulatory challenges.
+The need to be responsive requires organisations to empower their workforces to make these decisions.

-In both cases, the business structure must be updated to support a decision that would benefit the organization more holistically.
+In both cases, the business structure must be updated to support a decision that would benefit the organisation more holistically.